campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 ### Issue a Pull Request

-Navigate to the Rails repository you just pushed to (e.g. https://github.com/your-user-name/rails) and click on "Pull Requests" seen in the right panel.
-On the next page, press "New pull request" in the upper right hand corner.
+Navigate to the Rails repository you just pushed to (e.g. https://github.com/your-user-name/rails) and click on "Pull Requests" in the top bar (just above the code).

-Click on "Edit", if you need to change the branches being compared (it compares "main" by default) and press "Click to create a pull request for this comparison".
+On the next page, click "New pull request" in the upper right-hand corner.

+The pull request should target the base repository `rails/rails` and the branch `main`.
+The head repository will be your work (`your-user-name/rails`), and the branch will be whatever name you gave your branch.
+Click "create pull request" when you're ready.

 Ensure the changesets you introduced are included.
-Fill in some details about your potential patch including a meaningful title.
-When finished, press "Send pull request".
+Fill in some details about your potential patch, using the pull request template provided.
+When finished, click "Create pull request".
 The Rails core team will be notified about your submission.

 ### Get some Feedback